DKurilo/palindrome/README.md

 # Palindrome

-This is small tool that allow to find all palindromes in text or in any other document if you will use library.
+This is small tool that allows to find all palindromes in text or in any other document if you will use library.
 I already added apps that allow to find palindromes like "Was it a car or a cat I saw?" (palindrome-chars) and palindromes like "Is it crazy how saying sentences backwards creates backwards sentences saying how crazy it is?" (palindrome-words).

 ## Installation